Here’s Where Zion Williamson Ranks Among Top 10 ‘One-And-Done’ College Freshmen, Per ‘Yahoo Sports’

 With Duke’s 68-67 loss to Michigan State in Sunday night’s East Regional final in the 2019 NCAA men’s basketball tournament, all signs point to superstar forward Zion Williamson heading to the NBA after one year in the collegiate ranks.
 As seen on his ESPN player page, Williamson’s freshman season ended with averages of 22.6 points, 8.9 rebounds, 2.1 assists, 2.1 steals, and 1.8 blocks in 33 games and a 68 percent shooting clip from the field — an impressive all-around stat line that could cement his status as the most likely first overall pick in the 2019 NBA Draft.
 But where does he rank when compared to other “one-and-done” college stars who took their talents to the pros right after their respective freshman campaigns?

-In a report published by Yahoo Sports on Monday, Jeff Eisenberg and Henry Bushnell ranked the top 10 one-and-done players of all-time, based solely on their accomplishments in the college ranks.
+In a report published by Yahoo Sports on Monday, Jeff Eisenberg and Henry Bushnell ranked the top 10 one-and-done players of all time based solely on their accomplishments in the college ranks.
 Despite Duke’s failure to make it to the Final Four in this year’s NCAA men’s basketball tournament, Williamson was ranked No. 3, right ahead of current Golden State Warriors star Kevin Durant and his freshman season in Texas.

 According to Bushnell, who wrote the entry for Williamson, the 6-foot-7-inch, 285-pound Blue Devils forward was “phenomenally efficient” and “transcendent,” as he did more than just dominate the stat sheet and shoot with great accuracy during his time in Duke.